000-001-87/ToshScript/README.md

 # ToshScript
 ToshScript is a basic language that allows more advanced features that Scratch does not have.
 It also has package building and it is based on the Go Programming Language.
+It is licensed under the GNU General Public License v3.0.
 ## Compiling it yourself
 ### Requirements
 Go 1.10> (this has been only compiled on Go 1.17 on Linux)